 Seasonal Guides for Your Bella® Bluegrass Maintenance

 Do not overwater the grass.
-Bella only needs about one inch of water weekly.
+Bella only needs about 1-inch of water weekly.
 Water for longer periods of time, less frequently and in the early morning hours.
-Take rainfall into consideration.

 Bella Bluegrass is highly susceptible to brown patch disease, which appears as irregularly shaped patches of dead or dying turf.
-Do not apply nitrogen fertilizer when the disease is active, keep the mowing height above three inches and water between 2:00–8:00AM.
+Do not apply nitrogen fertilizer when the disease is active, keep the mowing height above 3-inches and water between 2:00–8:00AM.
 Apply a fungicide like Heritage G during severe brown patch outbreaks.
-If you use a granular fungicide variety, water the lawn immediately after application to help soil absorption.

 Mow your Bella Bluegrass at a height of 2.5–3.5 inches in height during the fall.

 Bella requires about 1–1.25 inches of water every week including rainfall and supplemental irrigation.
 Don’t overwater.

 For optimal results, feed your lawn monthly during the fall season by applying the Lawnifi’s Fall Fertilizer Box or apply Lawnifi Foundation once every three months.